shahamed/rocFFT/docs/what-is-rocfft.rst

 * Real and complex FFTs
 * Arbitrary lengths, with optimizations for combinations of powers of 2, 3, 5, 7, 11, 13, and 17

+rocFFT also has experimental support for:

+* Distributing transforms across multiple GPU devices in a single process
+* Distributing transforms across multiple MPI (Message Passing Interface) processes

 FFT Computation
 ===============